 Finally, the DTO model implies a number of combinations of temporal contexts that could generate different types of behaviors among threatened mass public members (see Section A).
-We have only tested three temporal contexts in the context of Latinxs' relationship with immigration enforcement, which raises a number of questions.
+We have only tested three temporal contexts in the context of Latinxs' relationship with immigration enforcement, which raises several questions.
 What if all politicians commit to mitigating (exacerbating) a threat?
-Will a threatened disposition still matter in that context?
 Can the threatened mass public distinguish between different commitments to mitigate (exacerbate) a threat and assess who is better at mitigating (exacerbating) a threat?
-Future research should expand on the DTO model and test further implications.
+What thresholds must be met in order for the threatened mass public to perceive a commitment as "credible" enough to support a particular politician?
+Are promises/rhetoric always sufficient?
+When is actual policy or shifts in tangible, material conditions necessary?
+Future research should expand on the DTO model and test further implications in order to fully characterize the temporally conditional relationship between threats and politics.